Haitam-Elgharras/Java-unit-testing/README.md

 ## 3. BDD (Behavior-Driven Development) with Mockito

-**Behavior-Driven Development (BDD)** is a development approach that involves writing tests in a way that focuses on the behavior of an application from the end user's perspective.
-It bridges the gap between technical and non-technical team members by using plain language structured around user stories.
+**Behavior-Driven Development (BDD)** is an Agile methodology that focuses on designing and documenting software based on the behavior users expect when interacting with it.
+It involves writing tests in plain language centered around user stories, helping to bridge the gap between technical and non-technical team members.

 ### **Why Use BDD?**
 - **Collaboration:** Enhances communication between developers, testers, and business stakeholders.